 TWILIGHT OF ATLANTIS

-tlantis is created for the estimable d20 System.
+Twilight of Atlantis is the second Atlantis Campaign Setting I own.
+Instead of created for the GURPS game, Twilight of Atlantis is created for the estimable d20 System.
 Twilight of Atlantis is also based on the Critias and the Timaeus.
 It's another high fantasy work that takes the work of Plato and adapts it in a different direction than GURPS Atlantis does.

 The book opens with a cover by Lorenzo Sperlonga, the fourth to sit on an Avalanche cover.
 The cover is a cheesecake cover to be sure, but can be interpreted as pornography by certain readers.

-Twilight of Atlantis deals with the Ancient World that Atlantis exists in.
+Part 1 of Twilight of Atlantis deals with the Ancient World that Atlantis exists in.
 This part is extrapolated from the Critias and builds upon the tale in a direction different than that taken by GURPS Atlantis.
 Basically, the meeting between Clieto and Poseidon is discussed, and how the five sets of male twins learned and explored their world.
 Then the five sets of twins would use their skills to build a mighty empire of epic proportions.
 This part also deals with Atlantean culture.

-Open Game Content.
+Part 2 deals with the rules section of Atlantis and is Open Game Content.
 Three new races are provided along with new monsters, equipment, and magic spells.
 The last part deals with Atlantean campaigns.
 Unfortunately, Twilight of Atlantis is so scant in its information that you need the resources of other gaming books to make up for what is lost.
 GURPS Atlantis, GURPS Greece, GURPS Mars and GURPS Egypt would be invaluable resources for the d20 System GM when using Twilight of Atlantis.

 Next: I'll go into other areas of Research and how that may affect a campaign setting.
 I will also review Morrigan Press' Atlantis: The Second Age if I can get a review copy.